Master's Programme in Applied Biotechnology

 – Complete my doctoral studies (which I have already commenced) and find a good research position.

-Year 1 After an advanced-level introductory course called Trends in Molecular Biology and Biotechnology (15 credits), all students admitted to the programme take the course Structure and Function of Macromolecules (15 credits) in the first semester.
+After an advanced-level introductory course called Trends in Molecular Biology and Biotechnology (15 credits), you will take the course Structure and Function of Macromolecules (15 credits) in the first semester.
+The first course gives you a deep insight into the mechanisms of the processes of the central dogma, whereas the second course will develop your knowledge about the structure-function relationship in proteins and macromolecular complexes.

-In the second semester they can choose between two courses, Synthetic Biology (10 credits) or Immunotechnology (10 credits).
-Additionally, all students study two industry-related profile courses - Innovation management and entrepreneurship (10 credits) and the Biotechnology project (10 credits) - the last one involves direct interaction with a biopharma company, during which the theoretical knowledge acquired during the first year can be put into practice.
+In the second semester, you can choose between two courses, Synthetic Biology (10 credits) and Immunotechnology (10 credits).
+Additionally, you will study two industry-related courses - Innovation Management and Entrepreneurship (10 credits) and Biotechnology Project (10 credits) - the latter one involves direct interaction with a biopharma company, during which the theoretical knowledge acquired during the first year can be put into practice.

-Year 2 In the second year, the students are allowed to choose from a vast collection of courses according to their individual study plan.
-These include courses in protein engineering, toxicology, plant molecular biology, biosensors, bioinformatics analyses etc..
-You can also do Research Training (10, 15 or 20 credits), Online Bioinformatics (5 credits), Literature project (5 credits), and iGEM related specialised course in Molecular Biotechnology and Bioinformatics (10 credits).
+In the second year, you are allowed to choose from a vast collection of courses according to your study plan.
+These include courses in protein engineering, toxicology, plant molecular biology, biosensors, bioinformatics analyses etc. You can also choose from the elective courses, not restricted to any particular period - Research Training (10, 15 or 20 credits), Online Bioinformatics (5 credits), and Literature Project (5 credits).
+In the summer between years one and two, you can even take iGEM-based course/s Project in Laboratory Synthetic Biology I or II (15 credits) if you fulfil the course requirement.

 The biotechnical industry is advancing across the whole world, not least in Sweden and Uppsala.
 The labour market is expected to grow over the coming years.